maXXCZ1/maXXCZ1/README.md

 - 👋 Hi, I’m @maXXCZ1
-- ✔️ Currently learning Kotlin + React to become fulltime App developer in future
+- ✔️ Currently in process of being fulltime App developer in future.
 - 👀 I’m interested in creating Android (cross platform) mobile applications
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native, used to work with Kotlin aswell.
 - 📫 How to reach me? opkpsolutions@gmail.com